Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 • Opportunity data – Details on potential deals in the pipeline, including opportunity amount, stage, activities, contacts, accounts, etc.

-• Customer data – Data on existing customers like purchase history, lifetime value, churn risk, and other attributes.
+• Customer data – Data on existing customers like purchase history, retention rate, lifetime value, churn risk, and other attributes.

-• Sales activity data – Metrics on sales team activities like calls made, emails sent, deals won/lost, etc.
+• Sales activity data – Metrics on sales team activities like calls made, emails sent, overall sales, deals won/lost, etc.

-• Marketing campaign data – Performance data of marketing campaigns and programs.
+• Marketing campaign data – Performance data of marketing campaigns and programs, if they are meeting their Key Performance Indicators (KPIs).

 • Sales forecasting data – Historical sales data to predict future performance.